cal-poly-dxhub/generic-chatbot-framework/README.md

 -   The computer used to build the solution must be able to access the internet
 -   It must also run on an ARM architecture
 -   The computer must have Docker and Docker Compose installed (tested versions: Docker 25.0.8 with Docker Compose 2.34.0)
--   You should also have the Git CLI installed and clone permissions for this repository
+    -   If deploying from Amazon Linux 2023, the `deployment/docker_amazon_linux_2023.sh` script installs the recommended versions of Docker and Docker Compose

-The AMI with ID `ami-052fc449700c299de` establishes a tested deployment environment; we recommend deploying it on a `t4g.large` instance with 100 GiB gpi3 storage.
-See [this link](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-launch-instance-wizard.html) for instructions on configuring such a system.
-Using SSH or EC2 Instance Connect, log in as `ec2-user`.
+-   You should also have the Git CLI installed and clone permissions for this repository (`sudo dnf install git` on Amazon Linux 2023)

 ### AWS account